We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 Sorry, I do not mean to make you feel bad, but please please: Do not be an idiot.

 Buying a travel insurance does not make you invincible or immortal.
-You won’t suddenly become a super hero that can drive the fastest motorbike in the world on a German highway with 350 kilometres per hour.
+You won’t suddenly become a super hero that can drive the fastest motorbike in the world on a German highway with 350 kilometers per hour.

 I am only emphasizing this since we have seen so many travelers that experienced bad accidents.
 Especially in South East Asia.